giomikel/a-learn/README.md

 - **PDA Simulation**: Simulate the behavior of a Pushdown Automaton (PDA) on input strings.
 - **TM Simulation**: Simulate the behavior of a Turing Machine (TM) on input strings.

-**A-Learn** is developed and maintained by students of Free University of Tbilisi - Giorgi Mikeladze and Giorgi Abuladze.
+**A-Learn** is developed and maintained Giorgi Mikeladze and Giorgi Abuladze. **A-Learn** originated as our bachelor's project during our time at the Free University of Tbilisi, Georgia.